wes-public-apps/protobuf-db/README.md

 # Protobuf Logger
 This part of the protobuf utility handles logging the live stream of protobuf messages.

-# Live stream processing
-NOTE: DEPRIORITIZED This seems kind of pointless since that is the point of the microservices themselves.
-So this might need some further investigation.
-This part of the protobuf utility adds infrastructure hooks so that you can easily add custom processing into the live stream of messages.

 # Data conversion tool
 This part of the protobuf utility handles converting the logged protobuf data into different formats.
 Specifically it converts the data to csv and to a database.